syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/ColumnTypes.md

 }

 /// <summary>
-/// Overridden to draw the spark line of the cell.
+/// Override to draw the spark line of the cell.
 /// </summary>
 /// <param name="graphics">The <see cref="T:System.Drawing.Graphics"/> that used to draw the spark line.</param>
 /// <param name="cellRect">The cell rectangle.</param>